OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     (Example: the _Aporia_ cases above.)

+ 1. Prohibit alignment where one taxon is at the rank of genus or below (species, etc.) and the other is at the rank of family or above (order, etc.).

+    (Example: IRMNG Pulicomorpha, a genus, matches NCBI Pulicomorpha, a genus, not GBIF Pulicomorpha, a suborder.
+    Both taxa are insects.)

  1. Prefer to align species or genus n' to n if they are in the same family.
-Put a bit more carefully prefer n if the name-string of the family node of n' is the same as the name-string of the family node of n.
+Put a bit more carefully: prefer n if the name-string of the family node of n' is the same as the name-string of the family node of n.